ethz-msrl/mCR_simulator/README.md

  ### Launch Jupyter notebook
  Data processing and figure generation was done in jupiter notebook.

  To launch Jupyter open a terminal, go to the directory `ral_22_sofa_magnetic`, and launch jupyter notebook.
-This will open a webbrowser window.
+This will open a web browser window.

  ``` bash
  jupyter notebook notebook/ral_2022_mCR_data_viz.ipynb